hkilter/MIS-204-OR2/README.md

 The quizzes may cover any material discussed in class or assigned in the text.
 The regular quizzes will be given at the end of class, online quizzes will be on the same day via electronic tools.
 There will be no make-up quiz.

 ### Exams
 Your examinations are 1.5-hour duration, closed-book, closed-notes.
-However, I may add a formulation/help/summary sheet to the examination question paper.
+However, I may add a formulation, help, or summary sheet to the examination question paper.
 Please bring in a scientific calculator when taking your examinations.
 The exams are not in any particular format so expect both standard numerical problem solving and conceptual type questions.
 The exams will test your understanding of the material covered in this course.
 The main objective is to find out how reflective you are in answering the questions correctly, subject to a limited time constraint.

 ### Responsibilities and Academic Honesty